When to Travel:

 Novruz, the Persian New Year, a significant time of celebration and feasting, falls on 21 March each year.
 It is a time when the whole Silk Road region, including the nomadic dwellers, take a week off to gather and burst into song and dance, eat special dishes and engage in horse games of all manner and kind.
 It is an exceptional time to visit.
 Kazakhstan, however, is still cold, but Uzbekistan and Turkmenistan can be visited for a festive Nowruz tour.
 In Kyrgyzstan and Tajikistan, Nowruz is a snowy affair and bet avoided.

 Remember that some mountain passes, like the Tougrat Pass and sections of the motorable Pamir Highway, may be closed from October to March, depending on the weather.
-It is also sensible to avoid travelling during Ramadan, a religious holiday when people are fasting.
+It is also sensible to avoid travelling during Ramadan, a religious holiday during which people fast.

 Where to stay: